-For brain tumors, origins matterNovember 13th, 2012 in Cancer /
+For brain tumors, origins matterNovember 13th, 2012 by Heather Buschman in Cancer /

 Left shows medulloblastoma tumor (green) from untreated mouse.
 Right shows brain tissue from mouse treated with bFGF lacks tumor growth.
 Credit: Sanford-Burnham Medical Research Institute